 Who will be doing the injections?

-Dr. Jewell performs his injections for tissue fillers and neurotoxins himself.
-He also has trained nurse injectors for neurotoxins that work under his direction, once a treatment plan has been developed.
+Dr. Jewell performs injections for dermal fillers himself.
+He also has trained nurse injectors for neurotoxins, who work under his direction once a treatment plan has been developed.

 Is Selphyl® a new filler?

 Using your own blood to rejuvenate your skin is the latest anti‐aging treatment.
 The innovative Selphyl® System uses platelet rich plasma (PRP), which has been utilized for the last decade as a treatment option to repair damaged knees and ankles.
 It has only recently been adapted for use as a tissue filler.
 Blood platelets contain growth factors that regenerate damaged tissue.

 During the procedure, a small amount of your blood is drawn, and the platelets and fibrin are separated into a concentrate known as the matrix.
 The matrix is then injected into skin depressions, acne scars, wrinkles. and folds.
 After being injected, the platelets release growth factors that trigger the proliferation of fibroblasts.
 These specialized skin cells provide support and structure to tissues by producing several different proteins, including collagen.
 This process, in turn, creates volume and rejuvenates the skin.

 Dr. Jewell and the Physicians Coalition for Injectable Safety believe that even though permanent fillers seem like a good option, there are substantive drawbacks and late-term risks that occur years after injection.
 Permanent fillers such as Bellafill® or injectable silicone, when used off-label, have been associated with late-term complications such as infections, granulomas and scarring.
 Permanent fillers can produce permanent, devastating complications years after injection.